mathbalaji/filewatcher-1/README.md

 1) Install the python watchdog library to listen for events: sudo pip install watchdog sqlite3 should come with the python library.
 Else, install sudo apt-get install sqlite3
-    * Started adding in a dependency checker for watchdog.
-It currently doesn't work so just manually install it prior to operation.
+    * Will be adding a dependency checker so it auto installs everything.

 2) In filewatcherv3.py, change the file path to the folder you want to monitor.
     - Drag contents from pyinotifyTest to triggerFile.
 TriggerFile is the filepath being monitored.